 |Profitable Growth and Engineering Staffing||Engineering managers need to minimize the effect of staffing volatility on the productivity of the organization.||By constantly recruiting and attracting a pool of qualified candidates, engineering managers can hire new engineers more readily.
 Formalized onboarding efforts offer a faster path to productivity.|

 |The Expanding Role of the Modern Engineer||Engineering managers need to modernize the soft skills of their engineers to facilitate collaboration both inside and outside engineering.||Leadership training and development programs can improve an engineer’s soft skills.
 Specifically, these programs can enhance engineers’ ability to work with others both inside and outside engineering.|

 |The Expanding Role of the Modern Engineer||Engineering managers must maintain their engineer’s existing technical skills while improving their soft skills.||Technical training and development programs evolve an engineer’s design and validation skills.
 Specifically, these programs expand engineers’ knowledge and skills in various mechatronic domains.|

 |The Coming War for Engineering Talent||Engineering managers must find ways to recruit Gen-Y engineers by using benefits other than monetary compensation.||This strategy provides a means to understand which organizational traits and characteristics are most attractive to candidates, not only from different generations, but also from different geographic regions of the world.|

 Steps to pursue Talent Management

-- The engineering manager will need to identify which aspects of the Talent Management strategy he or she wants to implement.
-That will determine which processes, such as performance management, onboarding, development and training, succession planning, recruitment and others are affected.
+- Engineering managers will need to identify which aspects of the Talent Management strategy they wish to implement.
+That will determine which processes, such as performance management, onboarding, development and training, succession planning, and recruitment, are affected.
 These processes should be formalized and deployed across the organization.
-Human Resources will need to play an active role in advising the engineering manager as well as supporting the management changes along the way.
+Human Resources will need to play an active role in advising engineering managers, as well as supporting the management changes along the way.